dsyer/spring-wasm-demo/README.md

 Run the app and then send a request (e.g. with curl) to `localhost:8080/github/`.
 If there is no header with key "one" the predicate does not match and you get a 404.
 If there is a header called "one" then the request is routed to github.
 More effort required to make a useful feature:

-* There is only one "plugin" in this project and it is hard coded in the custom predicate, but the idea is that it could be parameterized.
+* [x] There is only one "plugin" in this project but its location could be parameterized (it's now a resource location in the predicate config).
-* Extend to filters as well as predicates.
+* [ ] Extend to filters as well as predicates.
-* Resource management (prevent leaks and re-use instances of the WASM)
+* [x] Resource management (prevent leaks and re-use instances of the WASM).
+Maybe could be improved still, but the things that can be shared and now shared, and everything is disposed.
-* Pass some configuration down from the JVM into the WASM
+* [ ] Pass some configuration down from the JVM into the WASM
+* [ ] See if there is a way to support a subset of [proxy-wasm](https://github.com/proxy-wasm/spec).

 The predicate here was written in C and compiled with [emscripten](https://emscripten.org/), but any language (e.g. Rust, Kotlin, Python) and any compiler that creates [WASI](https://github.com/bytecodealliance/wasi) bindings would work with the same JVM integration.
 It's pretty simple: